John Lansing, former CBS Chicago and Minnesota news director and NPR CEO, dies at 67

 CHICAGO (CBS) -- John Lansing, a onetime CBS Minnesota and CBS Chicago and news director who went on to become the chief executive officer of National Public Radio, has died.

 NPR reported Lansing died Wednesday at his home in Wisconsin, at the age of 67.
-He retired from his position at the head of the public broadcasting organization only months ago.
+He retired from his position as the head of the public broadcasting organization only months ago.

 As noted in a biography published by the U.S. Center on Communication Leadership and Policy, Lansing got his start in the media business as a studio technician and photographer at WPSD-TV in Paducah, Kentucky, when he was only 17.
 He went on as a young man to work as a photographer for WAVE-TV in Louisville.